osduncan/osduncan/README.md

   Exploring global governance, diplomacy, and the evolving dynamics of power.

 - **Data Analytics & Business Intelligence** 📊
-  Learning to interpret, visualise, and communicate data that matters.
+  Learning to interpret, visualise, and communicate data.

 - **Computer Information Systems** 💻
   Building a technical foundation in databases, systems thinking, and analytics tools.